Sep 29, 2015

 INAP

-INAP data centers are designed to provide a reliable and redundant environment for customers.
+HorizonIQ data centers are designed to provide a reliable and redundant environment for customers.
 One of the ways we verify that a facility meets our design standards is through Integrated Systems Testing (IST), which is performed as part of a data center commissioning program.

 The IST includes but is not limited to turning off the main utility power to ensure that backup systems work.
 In addition, this test pushes the limits of the systems (primary and redundant) to ensure that they respond properly.

-At INAP, we perform functional and integrated systems tests at our sites to ensure availability and operation.
+At HorizonIQ, we perform functional and integrated systems tests at our sites to ensure availability and operation.
 Most sites go through a once-a-year series of tests to ensure the systems perform as designed.
 An IST can be an intrusive test for existing data centers; therefore, special procedures and tests are performed for all data centers that are occupied to ensure that customers are not impacted.

 Level One – Factory Witness Testing

 One of the key success factors in factory witness testing is to have a clearly defined test protocol in the purchase specification.
 This ensures that each supplier is providing a common test program allowing a better comparison of each manufacturer’s value proposition.
-In addition it prevents substandard testing approaches from being submitted after award of the order.
-To achieve these goals, the Cx agent and INAP team will work with the project team to fully specify the testing that is desired at the manufacturer’s facility.
+In addition, it prevents substandard testing approaches from being submitted after award of the order.
+To achieve these goals, the Cx agent and HorizonIQ team will work with the project team to fully specify the testing that is desired at the manufacturer’s facility.

 Level Two – Site Acceptance Inspection